 Every choice counts!
 Everything we do, feel, think and want counts!
 Cognitive dissonance describes the state of mind when our actions are not consistent with our thinking and values.
 There are many factors that influence our behavior – from monetary limits to social pressures and norms to the cost-benefit ratio.
 We are caught in the indecision and discomfort of the situation and must decide whether to adjust our values or our behavior.
 This work aims to play with this sometimes unnoticed process and make it visible and recognizable to ensure better judgment and problem solving.
 Most of the materials that were used came from Berlin’s old materials depots.

 Apocalyptic Kebab (2012)

 I created “Apocalyptic Kebab” first as a sculpture and then as a video in 2012, when the whole world was deliriously waiting for the Mayan prophecy about the end of the world.
 The situation was quite pathetic.
-People were organizing special parties for the very end of the world eagerly.
-At that moment anything about that subject was a true morbidity.
-Meanwhile, in a parallel world the scientists were predicting a real catastrophic world in near future.
-The world with its consumer culture, being plagued with carefree people and ineffective and malicious politicians, was turning into a kebab on a stick faster than any fast food.
-So, I needed to create a symbolic and direct work about self-destruction, despair and absurdity of our actual society where an artist can burn the whole world and everybody applauds and laughs, but if I burn a national flag they want to lock me up in a jail.
+People eagerly organized special parties for the end of the world.
+At that time, anything related to this subject was a real morbidity.
+Meanwhile, in a parallel world, scientists predicted a real world catastrophe in the near future.
+The world with its consumer culture, plagued by carefree people and incompetent and malicious politicians, is turning into a kebab on a spit faster than any fast food.
+So I had to create a symbolic and direct work about the self-destruction, despair and absurdity of our current society, where an artist can burn the whole world and everyone applauds and laughs, but if I burn a national flag they want to put me in jail.

 There are no saints in this story (2020)